A nonparametric method to assess significance of events in search for gravitational waves with false discovery rate: Estimation of -value

-In statistical hypothesis testing, the $p$\textit{-value} of an event is a measure of the significance of the event.
-It is the probability that the event or rarer events occur under the null hypothesis.
-If the $p$-value of the event is significantly small, the null hypothesis is rejected.
-Let us consider statistical hypothesis testing of each event based on background distribution of detection statistic. {Let us assume the background distribution is continuous.} If we know the probability density function of detection statistic under the null hypothesis, $f(r)$, the $p$-value of an event whose detection statistic is $\rho$ is given by
+Now, we introduce a non-parametric method to estimate $p$-value.
+Let us assume the background distribution is continuous.
+If we know the probability density function of detection statistic under the null hypothesis, $f(r)$, the $p$-value of an event whose detection statistic is $\rho$ is given by

-{ The subscript indicates that the $p$-value is for a detection statistic which is computed for a specific trigger.} In reality the background distribution is unknown, nevertheless, it can be estimated non-parametrically (free from assumption of a parameterized distribution) by using simulated background data.
+In reality the background distribution is unknown, nevertheless, it can be estimated non-parametrically (free from assumption of a parameterized distribution) by using simulated background data.
 An estimator of the null distribution $F$ is given by

 It is important to distinguish $F$ and $\hat{F}$.
 The former is the (unknown) true background distribution, while the latter is an estimator of the background distribution.
 By Glivenko-Cantelli's theorem, $\hat{F}$ converges to $F$ almost surely and uniformly in $\rho$ \cite{LR08}.
 Therefore, an estimator of the $p$-value of an event whose the detection statistics is $\rho$ is given by